CynthiaAbi03/summer-java/README.md

 # summer-java
-Connecting SQL database to java code and veryfing important login and sigup entries with our database and also connecting the backend of our java code to front end interfaces
+Stand-Alone swing application connected to an SQL database.
+Our database has 3 entities or tables namely: Admin, Utilisateur(User), Compte(Account).
+Our java code contains all basic CRUD operations and more.